 \subsection{Review of the CMS algorithm}

-Unlike the BNP framework reviewed in Appendix \ref{relatedwork-bnp} or the framework discussed in this paper, the classical CMS algorithm \citep{Cor(05)} treats the data $(x_{1},\ldots,x_{n})$ as arbitrarily fixed.
+Unlike the smoothed estimation framework discussed in this paper or the BNP framework reviewed in Appendix~\ref{relatedwork-bnp}, the classical CMS algorithm \citep{Cor(05)} treats the data $(x_{1},\ldots,x_{n})$ as arbitrarily fixed.
 Therefore, one may say that the CMS is not, strictly speaking, a statistical approach.
 Instead, the CMS computes frequency estimates by leveraging only the randomness in the hash functions, as reviewed below.

 For $M\geq1$ let $h_{1},\ldots,h_{M}$ be $J$-wide random hash functions, with $h_{l}:\mathbb{S}\rightarrow\{1,\ldots,J\}$ for $l \in [M]$, that are i.i.d. from the pairwise independent hash family $\mathscr{H}_{J}$ \citep[Chapter 5 and Chapter 15]{Mit(17)}.
 Sketching $(x_{1},\ldots,x_{n})$ through $h_{1},\ldots,h_{M}$ produces a random matrix $\mathbf{C}_{M,J}\in\mathbb{N}_{0}^{M\times J}$ whose $(l,j)$-th bucket is